 The OMSA Innovator Grants are a part of the OMSA strategy to provide financial support to the development of creative new student initiatives.
 We encourage emerging physician leaders to implement novel ideas to enhance the medical educational environment or healthcare field.
 If you have an idea that will showcase medical student innovation, we want to hear about it.
-Grants are offered once per year and will award up to $1500 to successful projects.
+Grants are offered annually and will award up to $1500 to successful projects.
 Application information can be found here.
+Applications are due by March 31, 2019 at 11:59 pm ET.
 Please contact firstname.lastname@example.org with any inquires.

 Past Year Recipients